Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Pure lambda calculus concepts and notation

 In the pure lambda calculus it is undecidable whether an arbitrary term can be evaluated to normal form.
 A strategy that aims at delivering normal forms is \emph{full-reducing}.
 A strategy that delivers a normal form when the latter exists is \emph{normalising}.
 A strategy that diverges for terms for which a normal form exists is \emph{not normalising}.
 The archetypal term without a normal form is $(\lambda x.xx)(\lambda x.xx)$ which is abbreviated as $\OMEGA$.
-The word \emph{complete} (opposite, \emph{incomplete}) is also but less commonly used in the literature as a synonym of `normalising'.
+The word \emph{complete} (opposite, \emph{incomplete}) is also used in the literature as a synonym of `normalising'.
 We have not been able to trace the genesis of `complete'.
 We think it comes from the idea that the strategy's evaluation sequence completes to (reaches) the final form, or perhaps from extending to the strategy the `complete' property of the reduction relation which obtains when it is confluent and terminating \cite[p.\,13]{Ter03}.
 A strategy determines a unique evaluation sequence so, if it converges in a final form, then it may be called complete by extension.
 We prefer `complete' because of its generality: final forms need not be exclusively normal forms.
-More precisely, we follow an anonymous reviewer's excellent suggestion and use `\emph{complete for}' indicating the set of final forms.
+Following an anonymous reviewer's suggestion, we say that a strategy is `complete for' the particular set of terms.